mikecroucher/Intro_to_HPC_R/README.md

 The variables in use here are:

 **R version**
-We always have several available.
+We have several available.
 If you need one that is not there, please [raise an issue on the HPC documentation site](https://github.com/rcgsheffield/sheffield_hpc/issues)

 **Compiler version**
 Much of R is written in C and C++, languages that need to be compiled before using them.